Frequently Asked Questions

 What's with the alphabet soup after your name?

 There is no regulation or licensure in the field of dog training, so unfortunately anyone can call themselves a "dog trainer."
-Reputable, qualified trainers earn credentials through certifying organizations while working directly with clients.
-Each credential has a recognized abbreviation that follows the trainer's name.
+Reputable, qualified trainers earn credentials while working directly with clients.
+Each credential has a recognized abbreviation.
 I hold the following credentials:

 The KPA-CTP credential is granted by the distinguished Karen Pryor Academy upon successful completion of the Dog Trainer Professional program, as well as passing scores on rigorous assessments that measure the candidate's skills in dog training and client coaching.

-The CPDT-KA and CBCC-KA credentials are granted by the Certification Council for Professional Dog Trainers, an independent organization that seeks to improve the quality of dog training and behavior consulting services available to the public through the examination of dog pros.
+The CPDT-KSA* and CBCC-KA* credentials are granted by the Certification Council for Professional Dog Trainers, an independent organization that improves the quality of training and behavior consulting services available to the public through the examination of dog pros.

 How do I choose a professional trainer?

-It is truly alarming that anyone can do anything to your dog in the name of “training.”
+It is truly alarming that anyone can call themselves a “trainer,” and do anything to your dog in the name of “training.”
+You wouldn’t hire an accountant, plumber, dentist, or auto mechanic who wasn’t fully qualified and insured, so why would you entrust your furry family member to just anyone?
 When choosing someone to work with your dog, first ensure that the individual is a professional with their own legitimate business, rather than someone who engages in training as a hobby.
 You want to work with someone who carries liability insurance, and who has the knowledge and experience necessary to achieve results while treating your pet with kindness.
-Reputable individuals have earned one or more certifications, and are affiliated with organizations that maintain high standards for quality dog training and customer service.
-If an individual does not hold a recognized certification, does not adhere to the Standards of Practice, and/or does not follow the Least Invasive Minimally Aversive and Humane Hierarchy protocols, they are not qualified to work with your dog.
+Reputable individuals have earned certifications, and are affiliated with organizations that maintain high standards for quality dog training and customer service.
+If an individual does not hold a recognized force-free certification, does not adhere to the Standards of Practice, or does not follow the Least Invasive Minimally Aversive and Humane Hierarchy protocols, they are not qualified to work with your dog.
 Check out the Association of Professional Dog Trainers and the Certification Council for Professional Dog Trainers for tips on choosing a great trainer.
 The organizations APDT, CCPDT, PPG, IAABC, and Karen Pryor Clicker Training all have trainer search features on their sites.

 What are the advantages of in-home training?